New Mom Denied a Serviceable Lactation Room, Sues Walmart for Discrimination

 Walmart’s History of Sex Discrimination

 A Walmart spokesperson commented on the lawsuit, stating that the termination was “for excessive absences that were unrelated to any breaks or protected activity.”
 Yet, the company is no stranger to accusations of sex discrimination.
 Earlier this year, Walmart was sued in a separate case involving an Iowa store where it was accused of providing a Black female employee with an unsanitary lactation space and failing to promote her because she had a newborn.
 In 2020, the company paid $20 million in order to settle a case that claimed Walmart’s physical hiring tests disproportionately excluded women from grocery filler positions.
 The pandemic was an extraordinarily difficult time, but difficult times should never be a reason for companies to discriminate against their employees.

 Seek Legal Assistance Today

 Have you experienced pregnancy or sex discrimination at work?
-The Law Office of Christopher Q. Davis is here to help!
+The Working Solutions Law Firm is here to help!
 Our employment lawyers are located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 453-5878 to schedule a free case evaluation and receive experienced legal counsel.